EarthlySkies/kura5-savehelper/README.md

 - On UNIX-based systems, this will be `~/.config/unity3d/Kura Devs/Kura5/Savehelper`

 #### Linux dependencies
-Please verify the package names for your distro of choise
+Please verify the package names for your distribution of choise
 - `coreutils` for file, directory and permissions management
 - `python3` for execution
 - `tar` for archived backup saves